FlorianSchwendinger/r-devel-san-clang/README.md

 ## R-devel SAN using Clang: R development binaries with Sanitizer support

+This fork adds
+- `build-essential` and
+- `cmake`
+to the Dockerfile.

 The [Writing R Extensions manual](http://cran.r-project.org/doc/manuals/r-devel/R-exts.html) details in [Section 4.3](http://cran.r-project.org/doc/manuals/r-devel/R-exts.html#Checking-memory-access) how to check memory access.
 Two sections are devoted to